 While one area might have a brand new, energy-efficient HVAC system and LED lights, the old wing might run on out-of-date equipment.
 As a facility manager, you might be navigating between several building management systems to keep everything running.

-Taking on an energy efficiency project is a chance to upgrade technology and integrate these systems.
+Taking on an energy management project is a chance to upgrade technology and integrate these systems.
 Integrated systems use less energy and simplify management.
 If you’re implementing smart lighting controls, it may also be an excellent opportunity to incorporate them with HVAC system controls.
 Doing so can give nurses and patients complete control over comfort, with the ability to adjust lighting and temperature on a single interface.

 4. Create a More Comfortable Environment